blockchain99/blockchain/README.md

 ![Blocks Detailed](./image/bl2.JPG)

-Blockchain is in same shoses, each block is built on top of the recent block and use its previous block’s content as a signature.
+Blockchain is in same shoes, each block is built on top of the recent block and use its previous block’s content as a signature.
 Building a block & adding it in the Blockchain is the task of the miner nodes

 * In public Blockchain it is made computationally difficult to add a block to prevent